Monace Tablets is a brand of medicine containing the active ingredient fosinopril sodium.

 If you have had an allergic reaction to an ACE inhibitor before, you may be allergic to Monace.

-- you have a history of swelling of the face, lips, tongue, throat, hands or feet (which may cause difficulty in breathing or swallowing), for no apparent reason.
+- you have a history of angioedema or angioneurotic oedema, which is swelling of the face, lips, tongue, throat (which may cause difficulty in breathing or swallowing), hands or feet, for no apparent reason.

 - you are using ACE inhibitors with aliskiren-containing products